Lupi91/ENCScanner/README.md

 => disk image file

 ## Demo
+Content of the demo folder:
 - disk image files, two of them encrypted using BitLocker
 - VeraCrypt container
 - Original BitLocker recovery key file
-- Two txt-files containing a BitLocker recovery key
+- Two TXT files containing one or multiple BitLocker recovery keys
 ![](/Demo/01.png?raw=true)

 Script in action<br>
 ![](/Demo/02.png?raw=true")

-The results of the scanning process are stored in a CSV file, and BitLocker recovery key files are copied to a designated result folder.<br>
+The results of the scanning process are stored in a CSV file.
+BitLocker recovery key files are copied to the result folder.<br>
 ![](/Demo/03.png?raw=true")

 The VeraCrypt container was successfully detected - be aware that there can be a lot of false-positives like cache-files in this example from chrome...<br>